Last Updated on

 We are both suckers for a good brownie, especially any brownie with a really rich chocolate fudge flavor.
-We started with a good recipe that we have made many times in the past which makes a nice fluffy brownie with a nice fudgy center.
-We decided the Halloween Oreos would make a cool looking filling while adding a nice crunchy texture.
+So, we started with a good recipe that we have made many times in the past which makes a nice fluffy brownie with a nice fudgy center.
+Then we decided the orange Halloween Oreos would make a cool looking filling while adding a nice crunchy texture.

 The orange creme expanded when it was cooked, and gave a nice layer of Oreo creme in a couple of bites.
 Since the creme center is typically the favorite part of the Oreo, so having an orange Oreo creme filling gave these Monster Brownies a real surprise.

 Perfect for kids (our two boys have been asking non-stop when they can have the Monster Brownies!
 “Are you done taking pictures?
 Can we have them NOOOOW?”) or as a fun treat to take to an adult Halloween party!
-We hope these Halloween Oreo Monster Brownies will bring a spooky edge to your next Halloween party!
+We hope these Halloween Oreo Monster Brownies will bring a spooky edge to your next Halloween dessert and party!

 Want a drink to go along with these?
 Try our Bourbon Butterbeer for an adult take on a classic magical drink!